 - Cayenne Pepper

-These plants can be grown in your garden, but with a little practice, you can also find some of them in the wild.
+These plants can be grown in your garden.
+However, with a little practice, you can also find some of them in the wild.

 Aloe Vera is a versatile healing plant that can be used for treating a person both externally and internally.
 Externally, it can be used to treat burns of every kind and it helps soothe the damaged skin.
 The juice for this plant can be used to treat sunburns and generally, it can be used to help soothe the pain of all types of skin conditions such as bug bites or dry skin caused by eczema.
 Internally, the Aloe Vera juice can help treat a variety of digestive problems, constipation and colitis.
 Consuming the juice will help develop an appetite, therefore it is indicated for those in recuperation who have a poor appetite.

-Besides being a wonderful spice that will help you fight food fatigue, cayenne pepper is also a good source of vitamin C. It has a variety of medicinal properties that have been tested since the Ancient times and it is a plant that should be found in every garden.
+Besides being a wonderful spice that will help you fight food fatigue, cayenne pepper is also a good source of vitamin C. It has a variety of medicinal properties that have been tested since the Ancient times.
+This plant that should be found in every garden.
 Besides stopping bleeding, Cayenne can be used to treat colds, tonsillitis and sore throat or even Athlete’s foot.
 It is among my top 10 medicinal herbs because it has many other benefits such as pest deterrent and it can even be used as self-defense method if turned into a homemade pepper spray.

 Recommended reading: Cayenne pepper growing and its benefits